changkun/modern-cpp-tutorial/book/en-us/02-usability.md

-In the above code, we can see that the `itr` variable is defined in the scope of the entire `main()`, which causes us to rename the other when a variable need to traverse the entire `std::vectors` again.
+In the above code, we can see that the `itr` variable is defined in the scope of the entire `main()`, which causes us to rename the other when a variable need to traverse the entire `std::vector` again.
 C++17 eliminates this limitation so that we can do this in if(or switch):

 ```cpp